"

 Student Reflection: What, Why, and How?

-Reflection is, at its root, an act of looking back in order to process experiences.
+Reflection is, at its root, an act of looking back to process experiences.

-Many students, staff and faculty in university and college settings think of reflection only in terms of “touchy-feely” individual essays or group discussions.
+Many students, staff, and faculty in university and college settings think of reflection only in terms of “touchy-feely” individual essays or group discussions.
 Consequently, they resist opportunities to reflect on the nature of their work.
 However, reflection is decidedly educational.
 It helps cement student learning and also helps students transition from consumers of disciplinary knowledge to producers of knowledge.
-Reflection in online courses is particularly important to reinforce student learning.
+Reflection reinforces student learning.

 Reflective Learning